Crowd analysis: Sociology

-There are countless social applications of crowd analysis ranging from uses within the film and video game industries, to uses in public planning.
+There are countless social applications of crowd analysis, ranging from uses within the film and video game industries, to uses in public planning.
 Being that crowd simulations are based on group dynamics and crowd psychology, the accuracy and relevance to real life situations is clear.
 A large aspect of public planning and its use of crowd analysis lies within the realm of situational representations for emergency evacuation.
 Evacuations can be planned via the modeling and study of crowd interaction and reaction.
 These representations are based on biological models and patterns, thus the movements predicted are quite realistic.
 Similar models are utilized within motion picture industries to produce realistic and lifelike simulations and scenes.

 Simulations

 A system can generate a realistic crowd simulation with given inputs and simulate how the simulated moving objects, or agents, will interact with each other and with the environment.
-The goal is to replicate a crowd's movement patterns given a large number of agents in a given space.
+The goal is to replicate a crowd's movement patterns given numerous agents in a given space.
 Algorithms based on crowd analysis attempt to manage the movement of the crowd.
 The more efficient and realistic a simulation becomes, the more complex the algorithm must become.
 The software must be able to manipulate the trajectory of individual agents based on variables such as the agents' goals, stress forces, obstacles, and levels of arousal.